Stanislav-Galchynski/calico/maintenance/troubleshoot/commands.md

 ### Big picture

-Use command line tools to troubleshoot the following resources:
+Use command line tools to get status and troubleshoot.

 - [Hosts](#hosts)
 - [Kubernetes](#kubernetes)